SkyStats-Development/base-discord-bot-v14/README.md

   - `npm run build` to build the dependencies (you can also use `pnpm i`)
   - `npm run dev` or `npm run start` to start the bot!
-  - to debug simply type `node indexDEV.js`
+  - to debug simply type node ``./start/developer_start.js``
-  - if everything works go to config.json and edit it to your liking!
+  - if everything works, have fun!

 # Credits